 Many speakers are tempted to prepare their presentation notes by writing down every word of their talk.
-This might be necessary for some, but the next step is what will make or break your presentation.
-If you transfer those presentation notes, with lots of text sentences onto index cards or PowerPoint slides, then you’ll probably end up reading them to your audience.
-And that will mean, with 100% certainty, that you will bore your audience completely.
+This might be necessary for some at the beginning of your preparation, but the next step is what will make or break your presentation.
+If you transfer those presentation notes line by line onto index cards or PowerPoint slides, then you’ll probably end up reading your talk to your audience.
+And with 100% certainty – this will bore them completely.

 Simply put, reading your talk destroys a good presentation.
-It won’t matter how much you’ve prepared the rhetorical part of your delivery (i.e. voice, gestures, body language etc.) or how well your talk is structured, or even how logically your message flows.
-As important as these are, they won’t overcome the damage reading will do to your talk.
-A simple proof is to ask yourself this question: “Do I like it when someone reads to me, or would I prefer the speaker to speak freely when I’m in the audience?
-The answer will be no different for your audiences when you’re the speaker.
+It won’t matter how much you’ve prepared or how well your talk is structured and logically coherent.
+As important as these are, they won’t overcome the harm reading will do to your talk.
+Just ask yourself, “Would I like it if someone read their presentation to me?”

 How to prepare your notes

-There are two main steps.
-First, you need to determine what talking points, from among many, you want to talk about.
-Secondly, you will need to determine in what order you will talk about them.
+There are two steps to consider.
+First, you need to determine what points, from among many, you want to talk about.
+Secondly, you need to determine in what order you will talk about them.

 Example: You will give a 2-minute talk about yourself to a group (let’s assume the other participants don’t know you – or don’t know you well).
 To prepare, you might write down some of the things you could say about yourself:

-– Where I grew up – Where I studied – Parents and Siblings – Hobbies – Family Status – Current job
+– Where I’m from – Where I studied – Parents and Siblings – Hobbies – Family Status – Current job

 – Languages spoken – Clubs I belong to – Favorite foods – Favorite music – Unusual experiences in my life